Psychedelic Research Chemicals: What You Need to Know

 The United Kingdom’s Psychoactive Substances Act means that 1P-LSD is illegal to sell, although you can still possess it.
 There have been no cases of people charged for anything related to 1P-LSD.

-1P-LSD is legal to purchase and possess in Germany and Canada.
+1P-LSD is legal to purchase and possess in Canada.
 If your country doesn’t have a specific regulation against 1P-LSD or LSD analogs, then it is probably legal to buy and possess – but always check your local laws.
 We don’t recommend illegal activities.

 2,5-dimethoxy-4-bromophenethylamine, or 2C-B, was designed by an American chemist named Alexander Shulgin in his research of phenethylamines.
 2C-B shares structural similarities to mescaline (peyote) but possesses slightly different effects.
 It is the most popular of the 2C-x group.